hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 That's the hardware prepared and plugged in.

 In the outline below, we'll assume only 2 USB3 disks.
-You can add more as you need, just keep an eye on your disk naming and folder structures in line with the model above.
+You can add more as you need, just keep an eye on the disk naming and folder structures in line with the model above.

 ## Install Raspberry Pi OS with `autologin`
 Run the `Raspberry Pi Imager` on a PC to put the full 64 bit `Raspberry Pi OS` image to an SD card in the usual way
 - Choose to "Edit Settings" and then the GENERAL tab.
 - Set a Hostname you will recognise, eg PINAS64.
-- Set a username as `pi` (if not `pi` then replace username `pi` in this outline with your chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` setup, and change all references of `pi` to your username).
+- Set a username as `pi` (if not `pi` then replace username `pi` in this outline with the chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` setup, and change all references of `pi` to the username).
 - Set you locale settings and keyboard layout (setting keyboard layout is important if in non-US non-GB country).
 - Choose the SERVICES tab.
 - Enable SSH with password authentification.